salrahman/Crypto/README.md

 ## Features
 - Live prices (EUR/USD/GBP) with 24h change
-- Minimal 7‑day sparkline per coin
+- Minimal 7-day sparkline per coin
 - Screen reader announcements for updates
 - Keyboard friendly, high contrast, focus-visible
 - Theme toggle (respects system theme by default)
-- No build step, no keys, just static files
+- No build step, no keys *required* for layout — but see key note below

 ## Data Source
-Prices and charts are fetched client-side from the [CoinGecko public API](https://www.coingecko.com/).
-If CoinGecko later requires an API key, you can switch providers by editing `app.js` where `fetchPrices`/`fetchChart` are defined.
+Prices and charts are fetched client-side from the **CoinGecko API**.
+CoinGecko deprecated the keyless API; for reliability, use a free **Demo** API key.

+## Using a CoinGecko API Key (recommended)
+1. Create a CoinGecko account and get a free **Demo** API key from the Developer Dashboard.
+2. Open the app and paste the key into the **API key** field in the header, then click **Save**.
+3. When a key is present, the app uses `https://pro-api.coingecko.com/api/v3` and appends your key as `x_cg_pro_api_key`.

 ## Local Development
 Just open `index.html` in a browser, or serve the folder: